krishnakishored/docker-trailers/docker-notes.md

 ### Docker swarm
+* Swarm Mode is a clustering solution built inside Docker
 * play-with-docker.com
     - only needs a browserm, but resets after 4 hours
+* Raft database stores the config of the swarm
+* "docker service" in swarm replaces the "docker run" command

 * docker-machine + VirtualBox
 * Digital Ocean + Docker install